mikeyCos/inventory-application/README.md

 ## Roadmap

-- [x] Create skeleton components.
+- [x] Build skeleton components.
+- [ ] Build a reusable form for adding and updating items.
-- [ ] Create a media branch for README images.
+- [ ] Build a reusable form for adding and updating categories.
+- [ ] Build a delete and edit confirmation modal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>